Neville: Rooney over Cantona in my all-time XI

 I see a player showing greater maturity in taking on responsibility, in his manner on the pitch and his manner around people.
 He understands that people look up to him and that he can influence them

-The former United right-back, who now analyses Rooney’s performances for Sky Sports as well as coaches him at international level, played with the other four stars when they were arguably at their peak, but would still opt for the 29-year-old to partner Cristiano Ronaldo in his side.
+The former United right-back who now analyses Rooney’s performances for Sky Sports and as coaches him at international level, played with the other four stars when they were arguably at their peak, but would still opt for the 29-year-old to partner Cristiano Ronaldo in his side.

 "Above Cantona, Hughes, Yorke and Cole.
 All great strikers, but Wayne has got qualities from all of those players.
 He's those four players wrapped in one."

 Elaborating on those 'qualities', Neville said: "I see a player showing greater maturity in taking on responsibility, in his manner on the pitch and his manner around people.
 He understands that people look up to him.

 "He's entered a new phase in his career.
 He knows he's not the up-and-coming youngster anymore, or even a player in the middle of his career.
 He realises that he's got vast experience from travelling a similar journey to David Beckham.